ibm-cloud-docs/bare-metal/faq.md

 {{site.data.keyword.cloud}} does not provide you with direct access to your BIOS.
 However, you can change the BIOS.
 If you need to modify anything in the BIOS, including boot order, open a [support case](/docs/get-support?topic=get-support-open-case) and request the changes that you need.

-This change requires a restart of your server, so be ready to approve a restart and provide a time frame for when you want to implement like the changes.
+This change requires a restart of your server, so be ready to approve a restart and provide a time frame for when you want to implement changes.
 {: note}

-## Do you provide complimentary OS Reloads?
+## Do you provide complimentary OS reloads?
 {: #do-you-provide-comp-os-reloads}

 Automated OS reloads are free and are performed through the [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com/){: external}.
 Customized OS reloads (such as changing operating systems, addition or removal of control panels, and partition editing) are included.
 For more information about performing an OS Reload, see [OS Reload procedure](/docs/bare-metal?topic=bare-metal-reloading-the-os).